 The Xiaomi MiTu is a small drone that was built to compete with the Ryze Tello.
 The MiTu has a 2 MP HD camera, optical flow, and some interesting flight modes.
-The MiTu offers onboard video storage.
-Will these things be enough to compete with the game-changing Tello?
+Unlike the Tello, the MiTu offers onboard video storage.
+Does that mean the MiTu will beat the game-changing Tello in the under-$100 category?
 Keep in mind the MiTu also checks in at only $79, so you can save $20 by choosing the MiTu.
 Let’s take a closer look.

 The Xiaomi MiTu is a very stable indoor drone.
 Its altitude hold works in conjunction with optical flow to help keep it steady.
 While it won’t do well outdoors in a heavy wind, it certainly can be flown outdoors on good days.
-This is a good option if you are looking for a small beginner drone.
+The stability is good, but does not keep up with the Tello.

 Xiaomi MiTu Camera

 The camera on the Xiaomi MiTu is a 2 MP camera.
 It may not have the optical image stabilization that the Tello does but it can still take quality pictures and videos.
 Video is recorded in 720p and you’ll have to fly slow and steady to get good footage.